Supreme Court examples of modifiers

 — Justice Gorsuch in STANLEY v.
 CITY OF SANFORD

 • The last-antecedent rule instructs that the correct antecedent is usually “the nearest reasonable” one.
-Ibid.
 And Boechler links “such matter” to the phrase immediately preceding the jurisdictional parenthetical, while the Commissioner stretches back one phrase more.

 — Justice Barrett in BOECHLER v.
 COMMISSIONER